 email - calum.cassie@nhs.scot

-If you have any comments about the content of the test, or suggestions for improvement please contact William Cameron.
+If you have any comments about the content of the test, or suggestions for improvement please contact Andrew Leitch or Calum Cassie.

 All VDPs will be sent an e-mail from the Dental Assessment Unit in November with further details of the Test of Knowledge.
 The email will state that you will receive a separate email containing a username and login link which will grant you access to the Test of Knowledge.
 This email will come from Questionmark (please check your spam / junk folders if you do not receive it).

 Please Note: The link only allows you to log in to the Questionmark site for one time only without a password, it will then automatically ask you to change your password.
+The link will also only be active for 2 weeks.
+If you do not click the link in this time, you will require a new link to be sent to you.
 Please do not continue to use this link each time you log in as it is only for your initial set up.
 Your password should be at least 8 characters long, contain a special character and an upper-case letter.

-Once you have logged into the test for the first time you can access it on any device by navigating to the following URL:
+Once you have logged into the test for the first time you can access it on any device by navigating to the following link:

 The test is comprised of two modules: The Prescribing module with a 100% passmark and a Main (managerial) module with a 71% passmark.
 The scores you obtain for both modules will determine whether you pass the test as a whole.